quickemu-project/quickemu/README.md

   Quickemu
 </h1>

-<p align="center"><b>Simple shell script to "manage" Qemu virtual machines.</b></p>
+<p align="center"><b>Simple script to "manage" Qemu virtual machines.</b></p>
 <div align="center"><img src=".github/screenshot.png" alt="Quickemu Screenshot" /></div>
 <p align="center">Made with 💝 for <img src=".github/tux.png" align="top" width="18" /></p>

 ## Introduction

-Quickemu is a very simple script to "manage" Qemu virtual machines.
-Each virtual machine configuration is broadly the same requiring minimal setup.
-The main objective of the project is to enable quick testing of desktop Linux distributions where the virtual machines can be stored anywhere, such as external USB storage.
+Quickemu is a simple script to *"manage"* Qemu virtual machines.
+Each virtual machine configuration is a few lines long requiring minimal setup.
+The main objective of the project is to enable quick testing of desktop Linux distributions where the virtual machines configuration and disk images can be stored anywhere, such as external USB storage or your home directory. **Windows and macOS guests are also supported.**

-Quickemu is opinionated and will attempt to *"do the right thing"* rather than expose rich configuration options.
+Quickemu will attempt to *"do the right thing"* rather than expose rich configuration options.
 Quickemu is a wrapper for [QEMU](https://www.qemu.org/).
 See the video where I explain some of my motivations for creating this script.

 We have a Discord for this project: [![Discord](https://img.shields.io/discord/712850672223125565?color=0C306A&label=WimpysWorld%20Discord&logo=Discord&logoColor=ffffff&style=flat-square)](https://discord.gg/sNmz3uw)